TinaHaitongWang/bme590hrm/README.md

           main_function.py )
-    1.2.4 Resultant json files should be stored under the same path in the folder called Metrics_test_data in the orginial .csv file name
+    1.2.4 Resultant json files should be stored under the same path in the folder called Metrics_test_data in the orginial .csv file name 1.2.5 for pytest, please use the following code to avoid subdirectory problem python -m pytest test_files -v --pep8

     Note: for calculating mean bpm, user can specify the length of data to calculate bpm.
           Default setting has not input on that part.